guardian/frontend/docs/03-dev-howtos/01-ab-testing.md

 3. Add the experiment to the object property `ActiveExperiments.allExperiments` at the top of the file

 4. Switch the test on for your local environment: http://localhost:9000/dev/switchboard You should be able to find it under `Serverside Tests`
-NB: You should be running in `project dev-build` because you will need access to the /admin screen to let you turn the switch on and off.
+NB: You should be running in `project dev-build` because you will need it to access the /switchboard screen

 5. Incorporate the test in your code as a switch, eg:

 ```
 @import experiments.{ActiveExperiments, AudioChangeImagePosition}

-if(ActiveExperiments.isParticipating(AudioHideImage)) {
+if(ActiveExperiments.isParticipating(AudioChangeImagePosition)) {
     //do variant thing
  }